DmitryBespalov/old-website/_posts/2019-02-17-xcode-target-dependencies.markdown

 A product is a program, library, framework, app, or other type of output supported by Xcode (see above).

+## Xcode Build Phases and Settings

 Creating a product requires work of multiple tools of the build system.

-For iOS app, the standard steps are the following:
+For an iOS app, the standard steps are the following:
 * Build all explicit and implicit dependencies
 * Create product bundle structure
+* Create executable
     * Compile source code files
     * Link the compiled sources, libraries and frameworks into executable
+* Copy resources
     * Compile resource files
     * Copy the compiled files to the product bundle
-* Sign the source code with developer certificate
-* Copy signature to the product bundle
+* Sign the source code with developer certificate and copy signature to the product bundle.

 Xcode build system is configurable with build settings.
 They include information:
 * Which SDK to use